Specialization in Theological English, American Culture, and Spiritual Formation

 The Advanced Cultural Studies program is for any student desiring a theological education and whose primary language is not English, no matter where they are from.
 Typical English language training can fall short of equipping students for graduate level ministry study.
 Students face many issues in moving to a strange land with confusing customs and little access to the help they need.

-Advanced Cultural Studies is designed to provide training for graduate level students in need of focused academic training in the English language, cultural awareness, and theological terminology in addition to regular program courses at Biblical Seminary.
+Advanced Cultural Studies is designed to provide training for graduate level students in need of focused academic training in the English language, cultural awareness, and theological terminology in addition to regular program courses at BTS.

 The Advanced Cultural Studies curriculum includes cultural and spiritual formation, English language practice, and theological studies.

-The goal of Advanced Cultural Studies (ACS) is to provide Biblical Seminary students with:
+The goal of Advanced Cultural Studies (ACS) is to provide BTS students with:

 Practices of Global Christianity